5 Boat Safety Rules Every Boater Should Know

 5. Take boating safety courses and CPR courses.

 For boating safety, you can take online or in-person courses with the Boat U.S. Foundation or the U.S. Coast Guard.
-It’s also important you know how to perform CPR and first aid, so you can take a course with the American Red Cross.
+It’s also important you know how to perform CPR and first aid, so be sure you take an online course on CPR certification.
 These courses aren’t a one-and-done — it’s important you regularly brush up on your skills to make sure you’re informed of the latest knowledge on boat and CPR safety.

 Ready for your boating day?
 Once you ensure you’re operating a safe vessel and you have all the knowledge and tools you need, you can hit the water without worry.
 Happy boating!